 Fight The Power (Public Enemy)

 The Escape Artist is here to help you play the hand you’re dealt and to get as much freedom as you can in your life.
-In a very real sense, money is power in modern society.
-So why not hang on to more of your own power?
+In a very real sense, money is power and power is the ability to control your own life.

 Lola’s Theme (The Shapeshifters)

-The Disney interpretation is that a lost soul is saved by meeting their romantic soulmate.
+- The Disney interpretation is that a lost soul is saved by meeting their romantic soulmate.
 This “Wait For Your Prince / Princess” approach is…how shall I put it?…sub-optimal, relying as it does upon the benign intervention of a cold and indifferent universe.
-Let me know how that works out for you.

-The Escape Artist’s interpretation is that this an anthem of self-improvement.
+- The Escape Artist’s interpretation is that this an anthem of self-improvement.
 Rather than waiting for the cavalry to come and rescue you, why not invest in yourself?
-The discovery and pursuit of FI provides the spark that many people need to turn their world around.
+Only you can decide to turn your world around.

 Freefall VIP (Metrik)

-The Prison Camp broadcasts messages at us all day long via The News and adverts.
-These messages multiply our wants, whilst making us less effective.
-They can drown out our inner voice.
-With repeated exposure, adverts form part of your Money Blueprint.
-The Prison Camp eventually comes to form the “frame” through which we see the world.
-The assumptions of the frame are all the more powerful for being implicit and unchallenged.
+The Prison Camp broadcasts all sorts of unhelpful messages at us all day long via The News and adverts.
+These messages multiply our wants, whilst depressing us and making us less effective.
+The Prison Camp presents and manipulates the “frame” through which we see the world.

 Walking on Sunshine (Katrina & The Waves)